Rooster212/screen-buddy/README.md

 4           | Data          | 3 (`BCM3 / SDA`)

 ### `ssd1322`

+I bought [this one][1] and I soldered on the included pins for prototyping, as well as changing a jumper to allow running in 4 pin SPI mode.
+It was delivered in 8080 mode which I'm not familiar with, and I found a great example [of using this screen in a project from Balena Labs][2] in SPI mode which helped, as the datasheet seems hard to find for this screen.

 A OLED screen, the dimensions are 256x64.
 I bought it [from AliExpress a while ago from this listing](https://www.aliexpress.com/item/32988174566.html) (in yellow).
 It came supplied in 8080 mode, I changed it using the jumpers on the back into 4-pin SPI mode (as that was what the Balenalabs example was in, which allowed me to follow the pinout!)